 We want to make your December as easy as possible, with a month’s worth of holiday recipes and tips.
 Follow this festive guide for a stress-free Christmas!

 Order your meat from your butcher or buy a frozen turkey.
 If you are planning on buying a large turkey, don’t forget to check that it will fit in your oven and that you have a big enough roasting tin!
-Try this roast turkey with lemon, herbs and garlic recipe for a flavourful Christmas dinner.
+Try this roast turkey with lemon, herbs and garlic for a flavourful Christmas dinner.

 This spicy pumpkin dahl is the perfect way to warm up on a chilly winter night — not to mention it’s suitable for vegans and full of goodness!

-Buy all the drinks you plan to serve at Christmas now — they won’t go off and you have a better chance of getting everything you want when you shop early.
+Buy all the drinks you plan to serve at Christmas now — they won’t go off, and you have a better chance of getting everything you want when you shop early.
 Here’s some of our best advice

 Write your Christmas letters and have the kids get their lists ready for Santa!

 Purchase non-perishable foods, such as prepared cranberry sauce, nuts, cooking oils, frozen food and tinned goods for the Christmas feast.
 If you feel like adding something a little different this year, why not cook with a herb-infused oil?
 Make your own with this simple recipe